knative/docs/docs/serving/services/configure-probing.md

 ![probing-overview](./probes-overview.drawio.svg)

-* Users can optionally define Readiness and/or Liveness probes in the `KnativeService` CR.
+* Users can optionally define Readiness/Liveness and/or Startup probes in the `KnativeService` CR.
-* The Liveness probes are directly executed by the Kubelet against the according container.
+* The Liveness and Startup probes are directly executed by the Kubelet against the according container.
 * Readiness probes, on the other hand, are rewritten by Knative to be executed by the Queue-Proxy container.
 * Knative does probing from in places (e.g. Activator, net-* controller, and from Queue-Proxy), to make sure the whole network stack is configured and ready.
 Compared to vanilla Kubernetes, Knative uses faster (called aggressive probing) probing interval to shorten the cold-start times when a Pod is already up and running while Kubernetes itself has not yet reflected that readiness.
 * Knative will define a default Readiness probe for the primary user container when no probe is defined by the user.
 It will check for a TCP socket on the traffic port of the Knative Service.